joshsbloom/QuantGenSandbox/projects/growthCurves/yeast_growth_analysis.md

   - **Line color/type**: Sample size (convert to factor for prettier colors)

 - **Question**:
   > If you want to detect a 10-minute difference in doubling time, how many replicates do you need?
+You can use the plot use just made to answer this.